offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given a peptide, its...

  * theoretical spectrum is a list of all of its subpeptide masses.
- * experimental spectrum is a list of potential subpeptide masses converted from a mass spectrometer output (spectrum_MS).
+ * experimental spectrum is a list of possible subpeptide masses derived from a mass spectrometry experiment (spectrum_MS).

 The theoretical spectrum is what the experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.
 For example, linear peptide NQY has the theoretical spectrum [0, 114, 128, 163, 242, 291, 405] ...

 ```python
 mass = {